 - 1. Treat all BICR staff, students and contractors with courtesy and respect.
-Discrimination and harassment with not be tolerated. - 2.
+Discrimination and harassment will not be tolerated. - 2.
 Provide a safe working environment for BICR staff.
 This includes, but is not limited to: - a.
 A smoke free environment.
 This includes cigarettes, vapes and cannabis. - b.
 To refrain from substance use prior to and during all appointments, outings and meetings with BICR staff. - c.
 Ensure there is safe entry into your home, free from snow and ice. - d.
-Ensure all pets are properly secured during visits. - 3.
+Ensure all pets are properly secured during visits. - e.
+Regularly maintain and service your equipment and devices that staff use to support you, such as your wheelchair, walker, and seatbelt, etc. - 3.
 Participate in the development and implementation of your service plan.
 BICR provides support to help you achieve your goals.
 Your participation in the process is paramount to your success and a requirement of all BICR programs. - 4.
 To ensure you provide regular updates to your Case Facilitator/Case Manager where there is a change in your health status, contact information, or a change with your POA.
 Please self screen and tell us when you're sick or unwell.